 - The Alliance group will continue to promote safety and health management systems (SHMS) by expand the number of employers working with SCPBC.

-- The Alliance group will continue to provide effective safety and health training for workers, by increasing the number of worker that receive training on the safe operation of forklifts, lockout/tagout, as well as other topics.
+- The Alliance group will continue to provide effective safety and health training for workers, by increasing the number of workers that receive training on the safe operation of forklifts, lockout/tagout, silica as well as other topics.

-- The alliance will work with the other OSHA area offices in Florida and the safety councils throughout the state of Florida to promote occupational safety and health events.
+- The Alliance group will continue to work with the other OSHA area offices in Florida, as well as the safety councils throughout the state of Florida in an effort to promote occupational safety and health.

-Report Prepared by: Vergie Y. Bain, Compliance Assistance Specialist (CAS), Ft.
+Report Prepared by: Vergie Bain, Compliance Assistance Specialist (CAS), Ft.
 Lauderdale Area OfficeBack to Top